lazaronixon/react-native-turbolinks/README.md

 Reload current session and inject shared cookies on turbolinks before it.

 #### `dismiss()`
-Dismiss a overlaped view presented by visiting a component with replace action.
+Dismiss a overlaped view presented by visiting a component with modal option.

+#### `addEventListener(eventName, handler)`
+Adds an event handler.
+Supported events:
+- `onVisit`: Fires when you tap a Turbolinks-enabled link or call Turbolinks.visit(...).
+The argument to the event handler is an object with keys: `url, path, action`.
+- `onError`: Fires when your visit’s network request fails.The argument to the event handler is an object with keys: `code, statusCode, description`.
+- `onMessage`: Fires when you send messages from JavaScript to your native application.
+The argument to the event handler is a string with the message.

 ## Constants